justlilith/corner/README.md

 ## Writing a journal entry

+Note: Make sure hugo is installed; otherwise, you'll have to add entries by hand.

 0. Generate a new journal entry with `hugo new --kind entry journal/entries/[entry-number]-[title].md`; write your journal in markdown below the "front matter" (the section with top and bottom delineation).
 1. Generate JSON for our `/journal` endpoint with `hugo`.
 The file will be generated in `src/lib/journal/entries`.
 2. Run `npm run build` to rebuild the site.